 Evidence of success

 The result of a municipal coordinated commodity distribution (KOSAVA) should not only be calculated in business terms but in combination with the socio-economic profit.
 The costs arising from the introduction and operation of a KOSAVA must therefore be offset against the benefits (primarily socio-economic) it generates.
-Where the environmental gain, with the reduction of deliveries by 60-80 percent and increased competition, are two heart issues.
+Where environmental gain, with the reduction of deliveries by 60-80 percent (to give an exact figure you need to calculate) and increased competition, are two heart issues.

 In order to introduce major changes in the logistics in a municipality and to enter formal cooperation with other municipalities, political decision are needed.
 The political process takes time.
 Many municipalities do not have the needed competence and capacity to change their logistics.
 The chal